spaceship-prompt/spaceship-prompt/docs/advanced/creating-section.zh.md

 ### Section should not clutter the prompt

 Having too much in prompt looks ugly.
 It's better to keep it to a minimum of necessary information.
-It's better to keep it to a minimum of necessary information.

 * **Good:** `🚀 v1.2.3`
 * **Bad:** `🚀 spasheship#c3BhY2VzaGlw`

 ### Section should be worth to be aware of

 Is value changes quite often, so it needs to be shown in prompt?
 Would it be useful for other users?
 Maybe there's a reason to execute a command instead of cluttering prompt.
-Would it be useful for other users?
-Maybe there's a reason to execute a command instead of cluttering prompt.

 * **Good:** git status/branch, runtime version via version manager, etc
 * **Bad:** version of language-specific framework, settled projects versions, etc

 ### Section should be fast

 If your section performs any heavy checking, find a way to make it faster.
 Use async rendering for performing heavy tasks.
-Section should be: Use async rendering for performing heavy tasks.
 Section should be:

 * **Async:** if it executes external commands, perform complex calculations, reading large files
 * **Sync:** if it checks command availability, checks the value of environment variable